coolAlias/rhythm_gen/README.md

 Once you have the application running in your browser, use it just like you would any other web page.

+Note that you can click above any beat to toggle between D, U, and empty to change the rhythm pattern.
+If the notes are too close together to reliably click on, try zooming in.

 ### Options

 **Number of Bars** is the number of measures over which the rhythm will be played, most usually either 1 or 2.
 Max value is currently 5.